Spencer Shimko doesn't even want to think about the possibility of a smoking ban in Howard County.

 "People in Montgomery continue to go out and eat and drink as they always have," said County Council member Phil Andrews (D-Gaithersburg-Rockville), who sponsored Montgomery's smoke-free law.

-Melvin R. Thompson, vice president for government relations for the Restaurant Association of Maryland, disputed the figures and said businesses -- especially small family-owned restaurants and bars -- have suffered.
-He said the ban has been a factor in the closure of some businesses.
+The hospitality industry disputes those figures and says businesses -- especially small family-owned restaurants and bars -- have suffered.
+The ban has been a factor in the closure of some businesses, hospitality officials said.

 Claude Andersen, director of operations for Clyde's Restaurant Group, which owns a dozen establishments in the Washington region, said sales at the company's Montgomery location, in Chevy Chase, have dropped since the ban went into effect.
 He said several bartenders left after the ban because they could not make enough money from tips.

-"It was even more devastating than we thought it would be," Andersen said.
+"It was even more devastating than we though it would be," Andersen said.

 Restaurant and bar owners in Howard are particularly angry about a potential ban.
 Many spent hundreds of thousands of dollars to comply with a 1996 law that banned smoking except in separately ventilated areas.